-Nawaf Salam wins enough backing to become Lebanon’s prime minister
+Lebanon’s president names ICJ judge Nawaf Salam as PM-designate

 ‘Era of weapons is over’

-Salam’s backers view the judge and former ambassador as an impartial figure able to carry out much-needed reforms, a contrast to Mikati regarded by critics as under Hezbollah’s influence.
+Salam’s backers view the judge and former ambassador as an impartial figure able to carry out much-needed reforms, a contrast to Mikati who is regarded by critics as being under Hezbollah’s influence.

 MP George Adwan of Christian party the Lebanese Forces said after meeting Aoun and endorsing Salam that it was time for Hezbollah to focus on “political work”.